SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

     :param str documentID: The ID of the document.
-    :param documentData: The content and attributes of the document.
+    :param documentData: The content and attributes of the document, this can be partial data.
-    :param dict options: The processing options.
-Supported options are transactionID.
+    :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error.

-.. py:function:: deleteDocument(documentID, options)
+.. py:function:: deleteDocument(documentID, transactionID)
     :noindex:

     Delete a document for a person.